A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 2. I have a particularly great experience with customer service or support

-3. The business owner specifically asks and I genuinely loved what they created
+3. The business owner specifically asks and I loved what they created

 A woman with short dark hair smiles at the camera beside a testimonial about using an AI sales kit for copywriting, displayed on a blue and purple background.